30 Crucial B2B Marketing Statistics For 2023

 Yet almost 60% of B2B brands don’t do all of that stuff in-house.

-Half of B2B marketing teams outsource at least one content marketing activity (CMI)
+Half of B2B marketing teams outsource at least one content marketing activity (CMI, CMI)

-Speaking of outsourcing, Content Marketing Institute found that half of all B2B marketing teams outsource at least once of their content marketing activities.
+Speaking of outsourcing, Content Marketing Institute found that half of all B2B marketing teams outsource at least one of their content marketing activities.

 Other tasks (like content planning, measurement, or research) seem to be reserved almost exclusively for in-house marketers.